derbyn24/csci5832-final-project/README.md

 I'd also like to do a progress bar while the files are running if possible but tkinter is annoying to work with thus far so we'll see.

-TODO's (these are mostly for my benefit):
+TODO's:

+- [ ] add code to copy a file to the input folder

+- [ ] implement "run" logic

--add code to copy a file to the input folder -implement "run" logic -potentially a "download" button so that users can download the "output" folder to their computer rather than having to mess with internal files
+- [ ] add a "download" button so that users can download the "output" folder to their computer rather than having to mess with internal files

--potentially package this in some way, website, exe or something else -finish up sentence detection, tokenization, word frequency, potentially chunking?
+- [ ] potentially package this in some way, website, exe or something else

--figure out what output should actually look like
+- [ ] potentially implement chunking? or adding other nltk functions

+- [ ] figure out formatting of the output

+- [ ] make gui code cleaner?

--fix gui so textbox is a consistent size and text wraps -make gui code cleaner?
+    - [ ] fix gui so textbox is a consistent size and text wraps

--progress bar??
+    - [ ] progress bar??

+    - [ ] move code logic out of gui?
+Should probably be Model/View/Controller pattern